Closures & Hours Changes

 Some things can increase your chances of getting leukemia.
 These things are called risk factors.
 But many people who get leukemia don't have any of these risk factors.
 And some people who have risk factors don't get this cancer.

 Call your doctor to schedule an appointment if you have any symptoms, such as:

-is a period when your doctor is checking you regularly but not treating you.
-It may be a treatment choice if you are an older adult, depending on the stage of the leukemia and your overall health.
+is a wait-and-see approach.
+It may be a treatment choice, depending on the stage of the leukemia and your overall health.